 2. Provide leadership in developing program, organizational and financial plans with the Board of Directors and staff, and carry out plans and policies authorized by the board.

 3. Promote active and broad participation by volunteers in all areas of the organization’s work.

 4. Maintain official records and documents, and ensure compliance with federal, state, and local regulations.

 5. Maintain a working knowledge of significant developments and trends in the field.

-6. Work with the Program Director at each service enterprise as an advisor and provide guidance on program, human resource, development and operating matters.
+6. Work with the Program Director at each service enterprise as an advisor and provide guidance on the program, human resource, development, and operating matters.

 In Communications, the Executive Director will:

 1. See that the board is kept fully informed on the condition of the organization and all important factors influencing it.